tsekka/laravel-prerender/readme.md

 1. Install and run prerenderer's node server.
    * We've icluded working copy in this package's directory for you co clone (`cp -r ./vendor/tsekka/prerender/prerenderer ./prerenderer`) and set up by following a [our quick tutorial for Debian-based Linux distributions](/prerenderer/readme.md).
    * Install dependencies `cd prerenderer && npm install`
-   * Run server `node server.js`
    * [Full instructions](https://github.com/prerender/prerender) of prerendering node server.
 2. Set prerenderer's url to url of your prerenderer's service.
 Eg. if you're running it locally, then add `PRERENDER_URL=http://localhost:3000` to your .env file.
 3. Decide if you will keep the prerender server constantly running or if you would rather start the server for the duration of <a href='#caching-schedule'>schedule command</a>.
-    - If you will keep the server constantly running, then make sure that the node server will re-start even after webserver is rebooted.
+    - If you will keep the server constantly running, then start the prerendering server `node server.js` and make sure that the node server will re-start even after webserver is rebooted.
-    - If you would rather start the server only for the duration of prerender command, then set `PRERENDER_RUN_SERVER_BY_COMMAND=true` in your .env file.
+    - If you would rather start the server only for the duration of prerender command, then set `PRERENDER_RUN_LOCAL_SERVER=true` in your .env file.
 4. <a href="#middleware">Register the middleware</a>
 5. Prerendering the page on-demand can be slow and therefore, by default the pages will be <a href='#caching'>cached</a>.
 6. It's recommended that you  <a href='#caching-schedule'>set up the schedule to re-cache</a> the prerendered pages.